-Discretionary Earnings or DE and EBITDA are common earnings terms used frequently in business sales, but what exactly do these figures mean and how are they calculated?
+Discretionary Earnings or DE and EBITDA are earnings terms used frequently in business sales, but what exactly do these figures mean, and how are they calculated?

 Discretionary Earnings Calculation